mariaperez01/Project-1/README.md

 For problem 7

-For problem 8 you should open the file "Project1_Problem8.cpp" on your C++ compiler, compile it, link it and execute it.
-It will generate a .txt file named "output.txt".
-Once you have done it, you have to open the file "errors" on your Python compiler and run it.
-You will get different plots of the errors in a .pdf format.
-This plots are the absolute error against the stepsize (h), againts h in logarithmic axis, against Log10(h), the absolute error against the stepsize (h), againts h in logarithmic axis and against Log10(h).
+For problem 8 you should open the file "Problem8(graphics).py" on your Python compiler and run it once you have saved the diferent "vx_solution.txt" in the same folder (_ stands for any number between 10, 100, 1000, 10000, 100000 and 1000000).
+You will a plot of the errors in a .pdf format.
+This plot are the absolute error against x.

 For problem 9